Ask a question or call 0800 422 733

 This practical programme will give you hands-on experience and develop your understanding of sustainable growing practices.
 You’ll cover various topics, including soil health, plant propagation, composting, and pest and disease management, all with a strong sustainability focus.

-Learn how to identify and care for plants, manage weeds, and grow produce or plants using techniques that support long-term environmental health.
+Learn how to identify and care for plants, manage weeds, and grow your own fruit and vegetables using techniques that support long-term environmental health.
 This qualification is ideal for people wanting to work in horticulture, community gardens, lifestyle blocks, or to progress into further training.

 You will learn: